alexrudnick/dissertation/BURNDOWN.md

   * DONE make a list of all of Sandra's notes for monolingual
   * DONE figure out how to sensibly draw dependency trees such that it doesn't ruin the whole build process
+  * DONE come up with a good bold/italic/whatever scheme to highlight strongest result in a table
+  * DONE make sure we handled all of Sandra's notes for monolingual

 ## multilingual